All Episodes

 I think one of the huge mistakes that we made in Iraq is handing over the power to the fanatic Shias.

-Uh and I think this is one mistake that we made, and we need to correct that.
+And I think this is one mistake that we made, and we need to correct that.

-And you know what?
+And I'm going to say, you know what?

-And uh I think the Bush administration is going to make a plank of the of the new offensive in Iraq that uh the provisional government, the elected government of Iraq is going to have to get after these militias and disarm them, or the United States military will do it for them, but no longer will an Iranian-backed uh militia be allowed to effect have a veto power on the Iraqi, the elected Iraqi government, and it is a very important mistake we better correct.
+And I think the Bush administration is going to make a plank of the new offensive in Iraq that the provisional government, the elected government of Iraq, is going to have to get after these militias and disarm them, or the United States military will do it for them.

-That's the whole idea of the case.
+That's the whole idea of the fact that they're not going to be able to.

-The earlier caller made the point it might be a proxy be seen best as a proxy war between Iran and the United States.
+The earlier caller made the point it might be a proxy, be seen best as a proxy war between Iran and the United States.

 Do you agree with that?